lojoja/service/README.md

 - /Library/LaunchDaemons/com.foobar.baz
 - /Library/LaunchDaemons/com.foobar.baz.plist

-Targeting a macOS system service found in the `/System/*` path will raise an error and terminate without attempting to modify the service state.
+**Note:** Targeting a macOS system service found in the `/System/*` path will raise an error and terminate without attempting to modify the service state.
 These services typically cannot be changed unless SIP is disabled.

 ### Examples